 The National Survivor Network (NSN) is a values-based, survivor-led professional membership community for survivors of human trafficking who are engaged in or preparing for leadership in the many movements to end violence, whether as professionals, activists, or community organizers.

 Our leadership is made up of a full-time manager, a steering group, and working group co-facilitators.
 Working group co-facilitators serve 12-24 month staggered terms and can rotate through leadership on different working groups throughout their time in the NSN.
-The Learning and Training Working Group (LTWG) develops our skill sessions calendar and supports our training and educational programming.
+The Policy Working Group (PWG) coordinates the NSN’s policy advocacy and civic engagement work.
 The Membership and Community Working Group (MCWG) oversees new applicant interviewing and onboarding and supports conflict resolution within the network.
 Current MCWG co-facilitators also serve on our Steering Group alongside its other members.
 The Steering Group’s primary task is providing guidance on major NSN decisions that impact members, as well as revising, clarifying, and creating foundational practices and documents that align with our non-carceral values.
 This includes our Expectations for How We Show Up (formerly “Code of Conduct”), safeguarding practices, grievance procedures, and disability justice framework.
+The Learning and Training Working Group (LTWG, currently paused) develops our skill sessions calendar and supports our training and educational programming.

 We have been rolling out new working groups every 6 months or so, and hope to roll out additional ones soon.
 It is our vision that within 5 years we will have a poll of 12-20 members who have served on all working groups and are intimately familiar with the core functions of the network.
 This is in alignment with our grassroots, community-organizing lens: While we are a nonprofit program, we aim to do our work to build collective survivor power, rather than individual.

 Chris Ash (they/them) started their community healing work in 1994 as both a suicide hotline volunteer and LGBTQ activist and organizer.
 Since then, they’ve worked as a dance teacher, music teacher, tutor for autistic kids, minister, doula, childbirth educator, payables specialist, server, retail worker, and writer while continuing organizing and community advocacy on the side in a variety of volunteer positions.
 In 2009, they started answering hotlines at a rape crisis center in town with a major university, and from there they spent almost a decade answering hotlines, doing hospital and court accompaniment for survivors, and training and supervising hotline staff.
 In 2018, they began their work at the North Carolina Coalition Against Sexual Assault providing training and technical assistance (TTA) to all of NC’s 78 rape crisis centers, first on human trafficking and eventually as the CDC-funded TTA provider for all the state’s federally-funded sexual violence prevention work.
-Currently, they are the Survivor Leadership Program Manager at the Coalition to Abolish Slavery and Trafficking, where they manage the National Survivor Network.
+From 2021-2024, they were the Survivor Leadership Program Manager at the Coalition to Abolish Slavery and Trafficking, where they managed the National Survivor Network.
+They are the co-founder of a new global initiative expected to launch in 2025, a presidential appointee to the United States Advisory Council on Human Trafficking, and a member of the Lived Experience Panel of the Global Commission on Modern Slavery.

 Steering Group Member

 Rebekah Layton (she/her/hers) is an educator, advocate, activist, and community member.
 Rebekah received her M.A. in Restorative Justice, where she focused much of her research and practice on building alternative responses to interpersonal, domestic, and sexual violence and advocating for survivors of violence who have been criminalized.
 She is a consultant at the local, national, and international levels.
 In her work with various organizations, she has aided in building programs centered around communities served in areas such as peer support, trauma recovery, community-based advocacy, and building community accountability.
-She is a coordinator for survivor engagement TTA projects coordinating NSN TA Consultants.
-She is an adjunct faculty of Social Justice and strives to create more accessible learning environments for her students.
+Prior to her role as SLPM she coordinated survivor engagement TTA projects coordinating NSN TTA Consultants and projects.
+She is an adjunct faculty of sociology, criminology focusing on crime, inequality, restorative and transformative justice and strives to create more accessible learning environments for her students.
 She is an advocate/activist for human rights at the intersection of human trafficking, disability justice, racial justice, gender justice, transformative justice, and social justice.
 She has held a governor-appointed seat on a statewide human trafficking council and task forces, advocating for survivors’ voices, identifying gaps, and making recommendations for the state’s legislature.
 She is also a volunteer restorative justice circle keeper with adult survivors of child sexual abuse.
-Rebekah is a survivor, a mother, a lover, a healer, and a dreamer.
+Rebekah is a survivor, a mother, a dancer, a healer, and a dreamer.

 Membership and Community Working Group Co-Facilitator, Steering Group Member